paldhous/ucsc/2018/visual-journalism/md/interactive-charts-r.md

 <iframe width="100%" height="450" frameborder="0" scrolling="no" src="disease_democ1.html"></iframe>

-Notice here that we have edited the tooltips for both the `geom_point` and `geom_smooth` layers.
-For the points layer, we have also added the `country` data to the tooltip, which would not otherwise appear.
+Notice here that we edited the tooltips for both the `geom_point` and `geom_smooth` layers.
+For the points layer, we have added the `country` data to the tooltip, which would not otherwise appear.

 The following code creates the final version of this chart from the previous class, with customization including a qualitative ColorBrewer palette for the points, to color them by the World Bank income group.